-7. These principles are to apply to research with human participants.
+8. These principles are to apply to research with human participants.
 They are intended to provide both the general principles and rules to cover situations encountered by researchers.
 They have as a primary aim, the welfare and protection of the individuals and groups with whom researchers work.
 It is the individual responsibility of each researcher to aspire to the highest possible standards of conduct in carrying out research.

-8. Researchers should respect and protect human and civil rights.
+9. Researchers should respect and protect human and civil rights.
 Some areas of experience and behaviour will be outside the reach of research for ethical reasons.
 These guidelines havebeen adapted from the ethical guidelines of a variety of professional and other bodies involved in conducting research with participants.
-Research with a separate organisation will be dealt with by the relevant organisations' procedures,

-9. The University of Suffolk Research Ethics Committee reviews applications from staff.
+10. The University of Suffolk Research Ethics Committee reviews applications from staff.
 The University of Suffolk PGR Research Ethics Committee reviews applications from PGR students.
 The School Ethics Committees review applications from undergraduate and taught postgraduate courses.

+Page 3 of 17

 The Membership

-10. The membership of the University of Suffolk Research Ethics Committee consists of the:
+11. The membership of the University of Suffolk Research and Knowledge Exchange Ethics

+Committee consists of: